 Why would you consider eating fewer carbs?
 There are many potential benefits, proven by science and experience, like these four:

 However, the reason many people keep eating low carb is more often the powerful health effects, like the following ones.

 Are you struggling to stay away from sweet foods, even though you try to eat them in “moderation”?
-Tons of people do.
+Tons of people do.11

-We’ve been sent hundreds, if not thousands, of low-carb success stories, and get more every day.
+We’ve been sent 600+ low-carb success stories, and get more every day.
 Here are a few, and links to all of them sorted by categories:

 4. Low-carb tips and guides

-To make low carb truly simple and enjoyable requires a few new skills.
+To make a low-carb diet truly simple and enjoyable requires a few new skills.
 For example, how do you cook low-carb breakfasts that you love?
 How do you eat more fat?
 And what’s important to think about when dining out?